Medically Reviewed By

-Mesothelioma Cell Types
+Important Facts About Mesothelioma Cell Types

-Types of Mesothelioma Cells
+Cell Types of Mesothelioma

-- Clearly defined elongated shape
+- Clearly defined clump of cells

 - Pink cytoplasm